The Six-Hour Rule: Why Spacing Your Practice Sessions Matters

 Most pianists understand that practice should be spread across multiple sessions rather than crammed into one marathon day.
 But the science goes deeper than general wisdom.
 There is an optimal spacing interval that maximizes retention of new skills, and that interval is measured in hours, not days.
 Understanding this spacing principle (often called distributed practice) can transform how effectively you allocate your limited practice time.

-In educational psychology, the spacing effect is one of the most reliably documented phenomena.
+The spacing effect is one of the most reliable findings in all of learning science.
 When you learn something new and then encounter it again after a delay, you retain it better than if you had repeated it immediately.
-This principle extends across all domains of learning: language acquisition, mathematics, medicine, and music.
+This holds across every domain of learning: language acquisition, mathematics, medicine, and music.
 For piano specifically, key concepts often reappear across lessons and practice sessions with increasing intervals.
 A scale studied on Monday appears again in Thursday’s etudes, then again the following week in a passage from a sonata.
 This natural recurrence mirrors the spacing principle perfectly, but only if the intervals are large enough.

+Practicing again too soon can actually work against you.
 The landmark evidence comes from the Donovan and Radosevich meta-analysis, which examined hundreds of studies on distributed versus massed practice.
 Their findings, expressed as an effect size of d=.42, translate into a concrete advantage: the average person receiving distributed training remembers better than approximately 67 percent of people receiving massed training.
 In practical terms, if you practice a new technique today and again tomorrow, you will retain it worse than if you practice today and again three days later.
 The consolidation of the first practice session interferes with the second if the sessions occur too close together.
-But if sufficient time passes; typically at least six hours; the first session consolidates before the second session begins, and the two sessions work together synergistically to build robust, durable memory.
+But if enough time passes, typically at least six hours, the first session consolidates before the second begins, and the two sessions build on each other to form a durable memory.

-Researchers examining music learning specifically have confirmed these advantages for distributed practice.
-A 2021 systematic review published through Springer Open analyzed evidence across music pedagogy and found strong benefits for spacing skill reviews.
-The six-hour guideline emerges consistently across studies as a practical minimum threshold.
-At least six hours should separate practice sessions focusing on similar skills.
+Six hours is the practical threshold.
+Researchers examining music learning specifically have confirmed the advantages of distributed practice.
+A 2021 systematic review published through Springer Open analyzed evidence across music pedagogy and found strong benefits for spacing skill reviews, and the six-hour guideline emerges consistently across studies.
 This does not mean you must wait six hours between any two piano sessions; rather, if you practice arpeggios at 9 AM, you should not practice the same arpeggios again at 10 AM.
-But practicing them at 4 PM or later that day, or on a different day, leverages the spacing effect.
-Modern structured curricula with well-designed spacing of skill reviews automatically build this principle into lesson sequences, allowing students to practice with scientifically optimized timing.
+But practicing them at 4 PM or later that day, or on a different day, puts the spacing effect to work for you.
+A well-designed curriculum builds this spacing into the lesson sequence, so students get the timing benefits without having to think about it.

 Introducing new material too soon after a practice session can overwrite the very memories your brain is trying to save.